llnl/smith/src/docs/sphinx/dev_guide/ubuntu_build.rst

 .. important::

     Uberenv will override existing `spack.yaml` files.
 Now that we have made modifications, you should rename or move the file so they are not lost.
+For the rest of instruction, we will assume you renamed the file to `ubuntu24.yaml`.

 -----------------------------------
 Build Serac's Third-party Libraries